ubccr/xdmod-supremm/docs/supremm-architecture.md

 hooks in the job prolog and epilog scripts).
 The PCP data are logged to a shared filesystem.

+Prometheus exporters run on every compute node and expose various metrics for each node.
+A centralized Prometheus server is configured to scrape metrics exposed by the exporters every 30 seconds.
+Prometheus data are stored in Prometheus's internal timeseries database and is queried directly by the summarization software.

 The accounting logs from the resource manager are ingested into the XDMoD datawarehouse.
 These accounting logs include information about the start and end times of each HPC job as well as the compute nodes that were assigned to the job.

 The summarization software runs periodically via cron.
-The software uses the accounting information from the XDMoD datawarehouse and the information in the PCP archives to generate a job-level summary for each HPC job.
+The software uses the accounting information from the XDMoD datawarehouse and the information from either PCP or Prometheus to generate a job-level summary for each HPC job.
 These job-level summaries are stored in a MongoDB document database.

 The summarized job data is then ingested into the XDMoD datawarehouse for display